ahmedm097/Interactive-Embedded-SQL/README.md

 # Interactive & Embedded SQL Queries For Different Countries

 Developed a project using Embedded (processing queries using JDBC) and Interactive SQL (Adding SQL statements) in-order to create a database for different countries.
-Project was created using JDBC and PostgreSQL.
+Project was created using Java and PostgreSQL.